Chamber Music for the Hell of It

-We perform as much as possible in the harmonie’s natural habitat: beer gardens, bars, restaurants, salons and drawing rooms.
-We have played at Bubby’s restaurant in Brooklyn, the Bohemian Hall beer garden in Queens, the Underground in Manhattan and many other venues — even diplomatic residences!
+We perform as much as possible in the harmonie’s natural habitat: beer gardens, bars, restaurants, salons, parks and drawing rooms.
+We have played at Bubby’s restaurant in Brooklyn, the Bohemian Hall beer garden in Queens, the Underground in Manhattan and many other venues — even a diplomatic residence!

-The standard Viennese Harmonie consisted of pairs of oboes, clarinets, bassoons, and French horns.
+The standard Viennese harmonie ensemble consisted of pairs of oboes, clarinets, bassoons and French horns.
 A double bass or contrabassoon was often added to provide extra depth.
 Sextet variations, excluding either clarinets or oboes, were also popular.

 Check back soon!